 She served as deputy editor of agricultural publication the Land before moving to the Sunshine Coast where she was awarded ARM Editor of the Year in 2015 and the Daily won ARM Newspaper of the Year 2016.

 Ms Cairney is part-way through her Masters in Business Administration and moved to North Queensland with her husband Lachlan and young son, Albie.

 Professor Sandra Harding AO (Deputy Chair), Vice Chancellor and President, James Cook University

-Professor Sandra Harding took up her appointment as Vice Chancellor and President of James Cook University in January 2007.
+Professor Sandra Harding AO, took up her appointment as Vice Chancellor and President of James Cook University in January 2007.
 In this role, she is responsible for ensuring clear and effective leadership and management of the University across all operating sites, including campuses in Cairns, Singapore and Townsville.